101 Best Things to Do on Oʻahu, Hawaiʻi

 47. Kāneʻohe Pancake House

-That being said, I used to think this about Cinnamon’s Restaurant in Kailua because it can be one of the best places to stop in after catching sunrise on the Lanikai Pillbox Trail.
+The Kāneʻohe Pancake House is the best local breakfast diner on Oʻahu, which I used to think about Cinnamon’s Restaurant in Kailua because it can be one of the best places to dine in after catching sunrise on the Lanikai Pillbox Trail.

 However, the Kāneʻohe Pancake House has since become my favorite because the food is better, and it is generally not as busy, with the exception of weekends!